polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 installation.
 When you are done editing the docker-compose.yml file, hold down the CTRL key and click X, then type _"Y"_ when Nano asks you if you want to save the file after you have edited the file, and save it with its existing filename.
 When you are done execute the following command in your terminal.
-This installs Docker for you, in addition to Docker Compose.
+This installs docker for you, in addition to docker compose.

 ```
 apt install docker docker-compose
 ```

-After you have installed Docker and Docker Compose, you will have to create a virtual Docker network.
+After you have installed docker and docker compose, you have to create a virtual docker network.
 This is necessary to make sure your containers have a virtual network to communicate with each other.

 ```